 Exclusion of gain from qualified community assets.
-If the partnership sold or exchanged a qualified community asset acquired after 2001 and held for more than 5 years, it can exclude any qualified capital gain.
+If the partnership sold or exchanged a qualified community asset acquired after 2001, and before 2010, and held for more than 5 years, it can exclude any qualified capital gain.
 The exclusion applies to an interest in, or property of, certain qualified community assets.